We offer a range of training courses on laboratory related topics such as method validation and transfer, OOS and HPLC

 All courses are accompanied by high quality, electronic (pdf) course books which contain copies of the slides used in the lectures, and useful resources and references.
 These may be easily annotated during the training using a suitable application, such as Abobe Acrobat Reader.

-The course on method validation and transfer is approved by the Royal Society of Chemistry for the purposes of continuing professional development.
+The course on method validation, verification and transfer is approved by the Royal Society of Chemistry for the purposes of continuing professional development.
 Although the RSC may not be your professional body, this accreditation provides confidence that the training has been thoroughly evaluated against a set of very high standards for training programmes and that it has complied with all of the requirements.

 Certificates of Attendance are awarded at the end of our courses.